When generations collide.....

 The novels have won praise for their sense of place, their intricate plots, their colourful characters and their emotional depth.

-This prize-winning and best-selling series follows experienced homicide detective Ivan Lucic and his novice partner Nell Buchanan as they contend with personal challenges even as they cacth killers.
+This prize-winning and best-selling series follows experienced homicide detective Ivan Lucic and his novice partner Nell Buchanan as they contend with personal challenges even as they catch killers.

-Treasure & Dirt (2021), The Tilt (2022) and The Seven (2023) are all set in the dramatic landscapes of Australia, and can be read a series or as stamd-alone novels.
+Treasure & Dirt (2021), The Tilt (2022) and The Seven (2023) are all set in the dramatic landscapes of Australia, and can be read a series or as stand-alone novels.

 They are published in the UK and internationally as Opal Country, Dead Man’s Creek, and Cover The bones.
 Click on the image to go to Headline books.